 Mina is an award-winning author, mixed-media artist, and amateur photographer.
-She and her husband live on a farm in the beautiful Appalachian Mountains populated with rescue dogs, miniature horses, and donkeys.
-Life in her corner of the world consists of long winter nights curled up by the fire, cheering on her favorite football teams in the fall, enduring March Madness in the spring, and fireflies at sunset accompanied by a serenade of crickets and frogs, and lazy nights in the porch swing.
+She and her husband live on a farm in the beautiful Appalachian Mountains populated with rescue dogs, miniature horses, donkeys and goats.
+Life in her corner of the world consists of long winter nights curled up by the fire, cheering on her favorite football teams in the fall, enduring March Madness in the spring and summers with fireflies at sunset accompanied by a serenade of crickets and frogs and lazy nights in the porch swing.

 I started my writing career in 2008 when I published my first book with a small press publisher.
 I churned out two more books between a full-time job, baseball and football games, and graduate school.
 I wrote on my lunch breaks, in class, and at my son’s athletic competitions.

 I wrote my master’s thesis along with a book that had been in rolling around in my head for years, The Heartbreak Cowboy.